Dear.M: Family members

 Kim Mi-young (48) has run Elephant Snacks for twelve years and is Ma Joo-ah's mother.
-She is kind and always willing lend a hand to those in need.
+She is kind and always willing to lend a hand to those in need.
 When she was young, she broke up with her alcoholic husband and raised Joo-ah alone.
 As it has always been just the two of them, they are very close.